Advantages of Regression Testing

 Commonly, QA testers re-run testing scenarios that were written when a bug appeared for the first time.
 By repeating this test after every release or iteration you can make sure that all old bugs remain fixed.

-This repetition can already be quite time-consuming after just a few releases and bug fixes.
-That’s why it can be useful to use automation testing tools for these kinds of repetitive tasks.
+This repetition can be time-consuming after just a few releases and bug fixes.
+That’s why it’s useful to use automation testing tools for these kinds of repetitive tasks.

 However, manual regression tests are common as well.
 Unlike automation software in QA automation, real testers can add additional benefits.
 Besides that, setting up a test automation framework also takes a lot of effort before it’s finally running.
 This makes automated testing useful only if you have a lot of releases in a short amount of time.